top of page

 Look at those teeny things!
 Aren’t they cute?
 I kill them with awful frequency.
 Even if I take really good care of them and spend a lot of care priming and sanding my canvases to make sure they are as smooth as possible, the abrasion of the bristles against the surface makes them frayed and no longer capable of creating crisp, precise lines.
 The one on the left is made by Escoda, my preferred brand, but each of them costs around $13, depending on size and sales.
 Bigger brushes cost more.
 I think the most expensive brush I have right now was around $80.
 I have a ton of brushes of various sizes, materials, and level of quality.

-The painting pictured with the toast has about $60 worth of canvas and $40 worth of primer on it.
-The cost of the wooden frame on the back varies.
-For the sake of argument, let’s say that stretcher cost $100.
+The painting pictured with the toast has about $60 worth of canvas and $50 worth of primer on it.
+The cost of the wooden frame on the back varies depending on manufacturer, quality of materials used, and shipping the support to my studio.

-If we ignore the cost of labor and the time it takes to stretch canvas over the frame, prime it three or four times, and sand it between each coat, I’ve invested $200 in this thing before I even put a drop of paint on it.
-That doesn’t include the cost of renting studio space or transporting materials.
+If we ignore the cost of labor and the time it takes to stretch canvas over the frame, prime it three or four times, and sand it between each coat, in 2025 money I have invested $1500-$2000 of materials in a painting this size before I even put a drop of paint on it.
+That doesn’t include the cost of renting studio space.

 I’ve explained that it takes a whole lot of butter/paint to cover a surface of this size.
 Multiply that by a whole bunch for some of my paintings, which have paint about 1/2 inch thick in places!